-Students in grades 2-5 will receive student planners.
+Students in grades 2-5 will be using homework organizers.
 Please take a moment each day to check the planner with your child and to look for teacher comments.
-If you need to write the teacher a note, please write in the planner.
-All students should be writing their daily assignments, upcoming tests and quizzes.
-Teachers will ensure that planners are filled out correctly each day and we ask that parents or guardians sign the planners nightly.
+All students should be writing their daily assignments, upcoming tests and quizzes, and spelling words for successful learning.
+The planner also reflects your child's daily behavior.
+Many teachers ask that parents sign planners each evening.